 You cannot function: You feel unable to function or perform basic daily activities.

 Your stress reactions linger: If your stress reactions last longer than a month, worsen or interfere with your daily functioning, you may have Post-Traumatic Stress Disorder (PTSD), a serious condition.

 You become depressed: Depression is not the same as sadness.
 Depression is an illness.
 You may have depression if you:

-If symptoms of stress persist or become overwhelming, you can connect with trained counselors at NYC Well, a free and confidential mental health support service that can help New Yorkers cope.
+If symptoms of stress persist or become overwhelming, you can connect with trained counselors at 988, a free and confidential mental health support service that can help New Yorkers cope.

 988 staff are available 24 hours a day, seven days a week, and can provide brief counseling and referrals to care in over 200 languages.
 For support, call or text 988 or chat online.